AquaDiva-INFRA1/ad-query-proxy/README.md

 To set up the proxy, please follow the instructions in the INSTALL.MD.

 Elasticsearch is a trademark of Elasticsearch BV, registered in the U.S. and in other countries.

+This work has been funded by the German Research Foundation (DFG) as part of the project D01 in the Collaborative Research Center (CRC) 1076 “AquaDiva”.